Foundational Vajrayana Buddhism

 - Online course offerings on the topics included in the program

-To apply for the program, please complete the online application form here, or if you prefer, download and complete the PDF application form and email it to email@example.com.
-Once your online or PDF application has been submitted, you will be contacted within two weeks for an interview.
-For questions, please contact firstname.lastname@example.org.
+To apply for the program, please complete the online application form here, or if you prefer, download and complete the PDF application form and email it to firstname.lastname@example.org.
+Once your online or PDF application has been submitted, we will contact you within 2 weeks to advise you of your acceptance into the program.
+For questions, please contact email@example.com.
 Thank you very much for your interest.

 Dharma Training Program students participate in and learn the following practices and foundational teachings through attendance at center offerings on the following: